 AmFam’s Dreams Restored Program takes the stress out of finding a repair shop by connecting you with partner shops in your area.
 Bills are sent directly to the insurance company, so you never have to see them.
 The work also gets a lifetime workmanship guarantee from American Family.

 - Headquarters: New York City, New York

-Travelers offers standard auto insurance coverages, as well as options to tailor your policy, like rental car coverage, new car replacement and accident forgiveness.
-The company’s savings and discounts might allow you to save on your policy for bundling, safe driving or shopping early for a new policy.
-For example, adding a multi-policy discount can save you up to 13% on your car insurance premiums.
+Travelers offers standard auto insurance coverage types, as well as options to tailor your policy, like rental car coverage, new car replacement and accident forgiveness.
+The company’s numerous discounts might allow you to save on your policy for bundling, safe driving or shopping early for a new policy.
+For example, Travelers’ multi-policy discount can save you up to 13% on your car insurance premiums.

-Drivers in some states can take advantage of IntelliDrive, a smartphone app that tracks driving habits for 90 days and reduces the cost of your premium for safe driving, although you could also see a premium increase if your driving habits are not safe, based on Travelers’ telematics analysis.
+Drivers in some states can take advantage of IntelliDrive, the company’s usage-based smartphone app that tracks driving habits for 90 days and reduces the cost of your premium for safe driving, although you could also experience a premium increase if your driving habits are not safe, based on Travelers’ telematics analysis.